dlcen/OpticFlowWalkingHeadingJudgements/Experiment1_Walking/AdditionalAnalysis/OpticFlowComparison/README.md

 #### Line
 ![sampling line condition](./Line/SampleDotsDemo.png)

 The visual dots are sampled along four edges of the image of target post projects on the 2D plane at the starting point (i.e., top, bottom, left and right).
+The dots are labeled according to the direction of the line (i.e., horizontal or vertical) that they are sampled from.

 #### Outline
 ![sampling outline condition](./Outline/SampleDotsDemo.png)

 The visual dots are sampled along the lines that constitute the whole outline of the room.
+As in the _Line_ condition, the dots are labeled according to the direction of the line (i.e., horizontal or vertical) that they are sampled from.

 #### Room
 ![sampling room condition](./Room/SampleDotsDemo.png)